nus-cs2103-AY2021S2/tp/docs/team/banchiang.md

 RemindMe is a desktop application for keeping track of user events and deadlines, optimised for use via Command Line Interface(CLI) while still having the benefits of a Graphic User Interface(GUI).
 RemindMe allows students to always be aware of exams and events deadline as there will be reminder pop-ups and calendar for students to see!
-It is written in Java, and has about 17 kLOC contributed.
+It is written in Java, and has about 17k LOC contributed.
 <br>

 Given below are my contributions to the project